Achievable logoAchievable logo

 Short interest theory

-You may think a high short interest level is a bearish indicator, but the short interest theory is somewhat counterintuitive.
-The theory states a high number of shares sold short is a bullish indicator.
-There actually is a good reason for this.
+A high short interest might sound bearish, but short interest theory is somewhat counterintuitive.
+The theory says that a high level of short interest is a bullish indicator.

 Dow theory

-You are probably aware of the Dow Jones averages.
-The Dow Jones Industrial Average (DJIA) is a commonly cited index in finance media.
-Made up of 30 prominent stocks from various sectors.
+You’re probably familiar with the Dow Jones averages.
+The Dow Jones Industrial Average (DJIA) is a commonly cited index in financial media.
+It’s made up of 30 prominent stocks from various sectors.
 Visa, Apple, and Verizon are all part of the DJIA (click here for the full list).

 There are three primary Dow index averages: